Master's Programme in New Media - New Media Design and Production

 Applicants must write up a motivation letter of a maximum of 4000 characters in length, explaining why they wish to apply to the degree programme in question, what their particular interests are in the field, and what their hopes and expectations are regarding studies at the School of Arts, Design and Architecture.
 The plan should explain the applicant’s personal strengths, areas of interest, artistic and design visions and artistic objectives.

-All the application documents should be submitted in Finnish, Swedish or English.
+The application documents must be written in Finnish, Swedish or English.

 At the second stage of the application process there will be some homework, and during the interview the jury needs to see some of your other work samples.
 In the homework package there will be detailed guidelines how to proceed.
-If you are getting to the 2nd phase of the admission process, you will get the homework package and the invitation to the interview via email.
+If you are getting to the second stage of the admission process, you will get the homework package and the invitation to the interview via email.